thisiswhom/K8s_clusterdome/README.md

-# Kubernetes Cluster for Folding@Home on Raspberry Pi Control Nodes and Windows Worker Nodes
+# Kubernetes Cluster for Folding@Home on Raspberry Pi Control Nodes and Various Worker Nodes

 ## Project Overview
 This project sets up a Kubernetes cluster designed to distribute **Folding@Home** workloads.
 The cluster is composed of: